merazi/blogcraft/README.md

-# pysite: A Simple Python Static Site Generator
+# blogcraft: A Simple Python Static Site Generator

-**pysite** is a minimal, command-line utility built in Python to convert structured Markdown files into a clean, static HTML website.
+**blogcraft** is a minimal, command-line utility built in Python to convert structured Markdown files into a clean, static HTML website.
 It includes features for content creation, site generation, and uses the Pico CSS framework for minimal, accessible styling out-of-the-box.

 ## ✨ Features